-In the first email Mary received I mentioned that Frank (a reader and friend in our area) had asked if it was too late to plant potatoes.
+In a letter to subscribers I mentioned that Frank (a reader in our area) had asked if it was too late to plant potatoes.
 I answered:

 That’s a question the answer for which will depend on what’s going on with the weather and your garden.

-I plant potatoes three times in the year.
+When I plant potatoes in the spring I usually plant three times.
 Usually late March, April, and May.
 The exact date can vary with the weather.